Using Git, GitHub, and GitHub Classroom for Courses

 Follow the steps below on issuing assignments to create an assignment “hw_00” in GitHub Classroom and issue it to students.

-- You then invite them to join as “members” and at the same time invite them to the Students team so they can see the lecture notes.
+on the left menu and find the students name. - Invite them to join as “members” and at the same time check the box to invite them to the Students team so they can see the lecture notes or other repositories you share.

-- First, go to GitHub and select the Semester organization.
+- Go to GitHub and select the Semester organization.

 - Click on